Chelation treats cardiovascular disease by reducing arterial plaques and improving circulation.

 - Blood sugar changes: In some cases, chelation treatments can temporarily lower blood sugar and make people feel lethargic or sleepy as a result.
 Eating a meal before treatment and having a snack during treatment can prevent this lowering of blood sugar.
 Ideally these meals and snacks should contain protein.

 - Nutrient depletion: Although chelation removes toxic metals and excess metal accumulation in arterial plaque deposits, it also depletes some healthy minerals, such as calcium, zinc, and cobalt.
-For this reason taking a good quality multi-vitamin supplement is required when undergoing chelation therapy.
+For this reason taking a good quality multi-mineral supplement is required when undergoing chelation therapy.

 - Contraindications: Chelation treatment should not be done in pregnancy, acute liver disease, advanced kidney disease and advanced congestive heart failure.